LIKE IT NEVER HAPPENED

 INTRODUCTION

-Below is an outline of my own personal experiences as a member of Christland Church, in College Station, Texas.
+Below is an outline of my own personal experiences as a member of Christland Church, located in College Station, Texas.
 I was a member of Christland for four and half years.
 Some of you, especially network leaders, might feel inclined to question my story or doubt its authenticity.
-Others may explain away my experiences as “demonic oppression” or “spiritual attack by the enemy.”
+Others may explain away my experiences as “demonic oppression” or a “spiritual attack by the enemy.”
 I can also almost guarantee the pastors will say that I have “bad character” for sharing my story and that current members will say that I am slandering.
 However, these experiences were very real, as those closest to me can attest.
 The information shared below is not twisted to “make the Network look bad,” nor is it a fabrication to sell a certain narrative.
+It is simply my personal experiences that had a significant impact on my life, which I felt inclined to publicly share in order to hopefully help others from falling into the same toxic culture.

-The spiritual and emotional hurt I experienced was the direct result of a controlling, deceptive, and manipulative leadership structure that is not grounded in Biblical doctrine.
+The spiritual and emotional hurt I experienced was the direct result of a controlling, deceptive, and manipulative leadership structure.
+I am no theologican, but many aspects of the Network leadership do not appear to be grounded in Biblical doctrine.
 The culture of Network churches is toxic, and anyone still in a Network church, I pray you get out.
-I pray for the leaders, that they seek outside counsel on repairing and correcting their wrongs.
+And I pray for the leaders, that they seek outside counsel on repairing and correcting their wrongs.
+More importantly, I pray for healing of those who have walked away from this network of churches, finding themselves empty, confused, lonely, emotionally wounded, and spiritually damaged.
+What this network of churches have done is not ok, in any sense, and yet, God is still so good and He will continue to restore the mess created by the network.

 I also pray God is able to use my story, to help encourage anyone else going through their own struggles with a Network church.
 You are not alone and God absolutely loves you.
 You don’t have to “have more faith” or “do better” or “have deliverance.”
 You just need to get out, find a healthier church, and start healing.

 Regardless of who reads this, just know that I did not stay silent with my concerns as they arose.
 Unfortunately, each time I went directly to a leader, I was either gaslit, completely disregarded, minimized, gossiped about, or ostracized.
 I don’t believe my concerns were invalid or unjustified, as you will see.
-So many times, their reactions (or lack thereof) left me questioning myself, my beliefs as a Christian, and my role in this church.
+So many times, the reactions (or lack thereof) from leaders left me questioning myself, my beliefs as a Chrisitian, and my role in this church.

 HOW I FOUND THE NETWORK